A close quasar pair in a disk-disk galaxy merger at z = 2.17

-In summary, our new multi-wavelength follow-up observations unambiguously establish \obj\ as a dual quasar hosted by an ongoing galaxy merger at $z=2.17$.
-By modeling the PSF-subtracted host-galaxy-only two-band (\hst\ F160W and Keck AO $K_p$) photometry of \obj , we estimate the stellar masses of the two host galaxies as ${\sim}10^{11.46^{+0.02}_{-0.26}}M_{\odot}$ and ${\sim}10^{11.50^{+0.04}_{-0.27}}M_{\odot}$ (with the errors accounting for the 1$\sigma$ statistical and partial systematic uncertainties from surface brightness profile fitting but ignoring additional systematics from population synthesis modeling) for the NE nucleus and the SW nucleus.
-The massive hosts appear to be compact and disk-dominated (with best-fit S\'{e}rsic indices close to unity; Methods), typical of galaxies\cite{Shapley2011} and hosts of single quasars\cite{Ding2022a} at $z>2$.
-The disk dominance of the hosts in \obj\ is dramatically different from the more bulge-dominated characteristics of low-redshift low-luminosity dual AGN hosts\cite{Shangguan2016}.
-The latter may be more subject to the stabilization effect of stellar bulges preventing more efficient SMBH fueling in the early merging stages, resulting in low-luminosity AGNs rather than the luminous quasars observed in \obj .
+By modeling the PSF-subtracted, host-galaxy-only, two-band (\hst\ F160W and Keck AO $K_p$) photometry of \obj , we estimate the stellar masses of the two host galaxies at around $10^{11.46^{+0.02}_{-0.26}}M_{\odot}$ and $10^{11.50^{+0.04}_{-0.27}}M_{\odot}$ (with the errors accounting for the 1$\sigma$ statistical and partial systematic uncertainties from surface brightness profile fitting but ignoring additional systematics from population synthesis modeling) for the NE and SW nuclei.
+The massive hosts appear to be compact and disk dominated (with best-fit S\'{e}rsic indices close to unity; Supplementary Information), typical of galaxies\cite{Shapley2011} and hosts of single quasars\cite{Ding2022a} at $z>2$.
+The disk dominance of the hosts in \obj\ is dramatically different from the more bulge-dominated characteristics of low-redshift, low-luminosity dual active galactic nucleus hosts\cite{Shangguan2016}.
+The latter may be more subject to the stabilization effect of stellar bulges preventing more efficient SMBH fueling in the early merging stages, resulting in low-luminosity active galactic nuclei rather than the luminous quasars observed in \obj .

-By jointly modeling the optical-NIR spectrum (Methods), we estimate the SMBH masses as ${\sim}10^{9.1\pm0.4}M_{\odot}$ and ${\sim}10^{9.2\pm0.4}M_{\odot}$ (with the errors representing 1$\sigma$ total uncertainties) for the NE and the SW nuclei.
-Bolometric luminosities estimated from the optical continua suggest Eddington ratios of $\sim$0.12$\pm$0.03 and $\sim$0.25$\pm$0.07 for the NE and SW nuclei, respectively.
-The SMBH masses and host total stellar masses are consistent with the empirical scaling relations observed in both single quasars at $z\sim2$ and local inactive galaxies within uncertainties (Methods).
+By jointly modeling the optical-NIR spectrum (Supplementary Information), we estimate the SMBH masses as around $10^{9.1\pm0.4}M_{\odot}$ and $10^{9.2\pm0.4}M_{\odot}$ (with errors representing 1$\sigma$ total uncertainties) for the NE and SW nuclei, respectively.
+Bolometric luminosities estimated from the optical continua suggest Eddington ratios of about 0.12$\pm$0.03 and 0.25$\pm$0.07 for the NE and SW nuclei, respectively.
+SMBH masses and host total stellar masses are consistent with the empirical scaling relations observed in both single quasars at $z\approx2$ and local inactive galaxies within uncertainties (Supplementary Information).